 Advances a deal through Blueprint stages programmatically, enforcing checklist completion and field requirements.

-When all closing tasks marked complete (inspection done, financing verified, title search received), trigger Blueprint to advance deal from 'Under Contract' to 'Closing Preparation'.
+When all diligence tasks are marked complete (Phase I done, financing confirmed, T12 and rent roll received), trigger Blueprint to advance the deal from 'Under LOI' to 'Closing Prep'.

 Get started in approximately 25 minutes for API setup and first workflow; 2-3 hours for full configuration including custom modules, Blueprint workflows, Zia setup, and data migration